RuiHan-123/I2GDS2025-Final/README.md

 # Bamtool
 Bamtools is a toolkit for processing BAM files, primarily used for basic operations such as viewing, filtering, summarizing, and format conversion of alignment results.
 Because our data are paired-end sequencing results, after alignment we obtain two BAM files for each cell; therefore, bamtools is used to merge these two BAM files.
+First, I specify the job settings for the cluster, including the job name, account, runtime, memory, and the number of array tasks.
+Then, I define the input directory, output directory, and the file containing cell IDs.
+For each cell ID, the script selects the corresponding R1 and R2 BAM files and checks whether the cell and input files exist.
+Finally, bamtools is used to merge the paired-end BAM files for each cell.

 ```
 #!/bin/bash